laboroai/border/README.md

 ### Vectorized environment for atari games

+(The code might be broken due to recent changes.
+It will be fixed in future.
+The below description is for an older version)

 The following command trains a DQN agent in an vectorized environment of Pong:

   ```bash